conspire-org/challenge/README.md

 Feel free to search the web, read online documentation, etc. the way you would if this were a real project.
 In particular, if you aren't familiar with Ruby, you may find it useful to bookmark www.ruby-doc.org.

+Please don't hesitate to ask us any questions you might have about the requirements, technical issues, or anything else.
+One intent of this exercise is to get a feel for what it would be like to work on a project together, so don't be afraid to speak up at any time.

 Send us an email when you're done and we'll pull down your github repository, verify the output and take a close look at your code.

 Thanks for giving us this chance to get to know you and your code!